Equal Exchange: Fairly Traded Gourmet Coffee, Tea & Chocolate

 Q&A: LJ Taylor, CFNE

 The Cooperative Fund of New England (CFNE) is a community development financial institution (CDFI) that is a bridge between socially responsible investors and co-operatives, community oriented non-profits, and worker-owned businesses in New England.
-Equal Exchange Food Service Sales Manager, LJ Taylor, is the board president of CFNE.
+Equal Exchange Food Service Sales Representative, LJ Taylor, is the former board president of CFNE.

 Ashley: What relationship has Equal Exchange traditionally had with CFNE?